 - Subject-specific tutoring in areas such as math, history, or science

-Once you’ve narrowed down your client base, do some research on the market for tutors in your area.
-You can check out competitor’s websites, online forums, or ask around to see what others offer and how much they charge.
-This will help you hone in on your business goals.
+Once you’ve narrowed down your client base, research the market for tutors in your area.
+You can check out online communities and competitor’s websites, or ask around to see what others offer and how much they charge.
+This will help you define your business goals.

 2. Create a Business Plan